 Step – 5

 One of the most important things about an Action is that it is easy to use.
 This means that it shouldn’t take more than a few minutes to learn how to use it.
 If it does, you should reevaluate the decisions you made and try something else.
-Actions can be tricky, so it’s important to make sure that you don’t spend a lot of time learning how to use it.
+Actions can be tricky, so it’s important to make sure that you don’t spend a lot of time learning how to use them.